qiqi-lu/fluoresfm/README.md

 - `test_utils_function.py`: test the utils functions used for data preprocessing and data fold and unfold.
 - `test_model.py`: check the usability of the model and print the information of model.
 #### text
+Before training, our code first uses the information in the information `xlsx` file to generate the text and then embed the text using a text embedder.
 - `text_generation.py` : generate the text for each datasets using the information in xlsx file.
 - `download_embedder.py` : download the text embedder from huggingface.
 - `text_embedding.py` : embed the text using the text embedder.